BrandonPCollins/my-project-4/README.md

 ---

+## Future Features

+* Full CRUD Functionality for user comments, allowing users to edit and delete their comments.
+Further improvements to the comment system include tracking the user's comment history on their profile page, allowing users to reply to specific comments.
+* A user reporting system.
+For the moment I decided to eschew the need to approve comments and posts as the site is rather small, but in the future, a community sourced moderation system wherein users can report posts and comments for breaking community guidelines would be an essential feature as the site continues to grow.
+* The implementation of a private message system, allowing users to interact with one another directly rather than being restricted to the comment section of their posts.
+* Advanced Search Functionality to allow users to filter posts based on keywords or user profiles, rather than just the categories as on the current site.
+* A dark mode for late-night browsing.

+---

 ## Credits

 - Codemy.com's YouTube channel, whose extensive tutorials on Django and Python were instrumental in completing this project.
 [Codemy.com on YouTube](https://www.youtube.com/@Codemycom)